 The chassis once again made use of double wishbones all round, a derivation of that found on the GS 430, while the SC was the first Toyota/Lexus to use an 18-inch wheel.
 Run-flat tyres were specified to eliminate the need to carry a spare wheel and thereby improve luggage capacity.
 It was a well balanced machine, too, displaying a near-perfect 48:52 split front to rear.

-A mild facelift was carried out from 2006 model year cars onward, noticeably associated visually with a change in wheel design.
+A mild facelift was carried out from 2006 model year cars onward (pictured above), noticeably associated visually with a change in wheel design.
 In the Japanese market, this update coincided with the inauguration of Lexus in August 2005.
 Henceforth, all marketing for the Soarer was discontinued and the model was rebranded as the Lexus SC 430, bringing Japan in line with the rest of the world.

 Production of the second-generation Lexus SC also lasted nine years, concluding in July 2010.
 But the model continued to be used by Lexus in its domestic Super GT motorsport campaign until the end of the 2011 season in place of the outgoing Toyota Supra.
-The SC debuted in the GT500 class back in 2006 and was immediately competitive, winning its opening race and then going on to achieve podium finishes in every following year.
+The racing SC prototype (see image above) was revealed in February 2006, just a month ahead of its debut in the GT500 class at Suzuka circuit.
+It was immediately competitive, winning its opening race and then going on to achieve podium finishes in every following year.